Job 37

 Notes

 The chapter opens with Elihu's own visceral response to what he sees: אַף לְזֹאת יֶחֱרַד לִבִּי וְיִתַּר מִמְּקוֹמוֹ — "At this too my heart trembles and leaps from its place."
 The verb חָרַד means to tremble with fear or awe; יָתַר means to spring or leap.
-Elihu is describing what it feels like to experience a thunderstorm as a theologian — not detached observation but physical trembling.
-His heart literally jumps.
-This authentic response to the holy mystery of the storm distinguishes this passage from much of what has preceded it.
-Even if Elihu's theology is sometimes flawed, his awe is genuine.
+Elihu is not offering detached theological observation — he is describing what it feels like to watch a storm as a believer: the heart that literally lurches from its seat.
+Whatever the failures of his theology elsewhere, his awe here rings true.

-The identification of thunder as God's "voice" (קוֹל) is common in the Psalms: "the voice of the LORD is over the waters... the voice of the LORD strikes with flashes of lightning" (Psalm 29:3-7).
-But Elihu gives it unusual vividness: שִׁמְעוּ שָׁמוֹעַ בְּרֹגֶז קֹלוֹ וְהֶגֶה מִפִּיו יֵצֵא — "Listen carefully to the thunder of his voice and the roar that goes out from his mouth."
+The identification of thunder as God's "voice" (קוֹל) is common in the Psalms — "the voice of the LORD is over the waters... the voice of the LORD strikes with flashes of lightning" (Psalm 29:3-7) — but Elihu gives it particular vividness: שִׁמְעוּ שָׁמוֹעַ בְּרֹגֶז קֹלוֹ וְהֶגֶה מִפִּיו יֵצֵא — "Listen carefully to the thunder of his voice and the roar that goes out from his mouth."
 The doubling of שְׁמוֹעַ שְׁמַע (an infinitive absolute construction) intensifies the command: truly listen.
-The word הֶגֶה ("roar, rumble") can also mean "meditation" — the sound that goes out from God's mouth in the storm is also God's "word."
+Notably, הֶגֶה ("roar, rumble") can also mean "meditation" — the sound that goes out from God's mouth in the storm is also, in some sense, God's word.

 God's lightning goes תַּחַת כָּל הַשָּׁמַיִם ("under the whole sky") and reaches עַל כַּנְפוֹת הָאָרֶץ ("to the corners/wings of the earth").
 The word כָּנָף ("wing, corner, hem") gives the earth a bird-like shape with extremities — the lightning reaches the very edges of the created order.